-Let P be a profile and C_P be the set of context descriptors that appear in the contextual preferences in P. There is a path in the tree for each context state s of each cod in C_P .
-The profile tree for P is constructed as follows.
-Each non-leaf node at level k contains cells of the form [key, pointer], where key is equal to $c{kj} \in edom(C_k)$ for a value of the context parameter C_k that appeared in state s of a context descriptor cod in C_P .
-The pointer of each cell points to the node at the next lower level (level k + 1) containing all the distinct values of the next context parameter (parameter C{k+1}) that appeared in the same context state s of cod.
-In addition, key may take the special value all, which corresponds to the lack of the specification of the associated context parameter in cod.
-Each leaf node has the form $[attribute = value, interest_score]$, where $[attribute = value, interest_score]$ is the one associated with cod.
+Contextual preferences are stored in a hierarchical data structure called profile tree.
+Let P be a profile and S be the set of context states of all context descriptors that appeared in P. The basic idea is to store in the profile tree the context states in S such that there is exactly one path in the tree for each context state $s \in S$.
+Specifically, the profile tree for P is a directed acyclic graph with a single root node and at most n+1 levels.
+Each one of the first n levels corresponds to a context parameter and the last one to the leaf nodes.
+For simplicity, assume that context parameter C_i is mapped to level i.
+Each non-leaf node at level k maintains cells of the form [key, pointer], where $key \in edom(C_k)$ for some value of c_k that appeared in a state $s \in S$.
+No two cells within the same node contain the same key value.
+The pointer points to a node at level k+1 having cells with key values in $edom(C{k+1})$ which appeared in the same state s with the key.
+Each leaf node is a set of cells of the form $[attribute = value, interest_score]$, where $[attribute = value, interest_score]$ is the one associated with the path (state) leading to it.